Sara Putt Associates Trainee Scheme

 - Manage your time and reduce your stress

-You will also benefit from three 1-2-1 mentoring sessions with one of our agents, a profile on our website and access to our production lists, which will help you secure work on high end TV dramas and feature films.
+You will also benefit from two 1-2-1 mentoring sessions with one of our agents, a profile on our website and access to our production lists, which will help you secure work on high end TV dramas and feature films.

 Whilst we cannot guarantee work, previous trainees have worked on TV productions such Babs, Guerrilla, Strictly Come Dancing, Ripper Street, Last Tango in Halifax, Game of Thrones and feature films such as Wonder Woman, Blue Iguana, Kingsman: The Golden Circle, Star Wars and Justice League.

 At the end of the scheme trainees are invited to apply to join the Sara Putt Associates Diary Service.

 You are eligible for this scheme if you have at least two professional credits but less than three years’ cumulative experience in your chosen department.
 Please note that student productions do not count as professional credits.
 (If you don't yet have any professional experience, you can find some advice on how to start here.)
 You must also be able to attend a mandatory Induction Day in January 2019 (date TBC).